Klosmi/Java-Basics/JS-examples-definitions.md

 Its syntax is always `public static void main(String[] args)` *(we can only change the name of String array argument, for example we can change `args` to `myStringArgs[]`)*.

 - __public__: any object can use the main method.
   - it is an access modifier.
-Specifies whoe and where can access this method.
+Specifies where and who can access this method.
   - public means that it can be called from anywhere.
 - __static__: it is used that the `main()` method can be accessed directly by class name, instead of creating object of main class.
   So, when java runtime starts, there is no object of the class present.